 About the COVID-19 Vaccines & Vaccination

-- Pfizer-BioNTech COVID-19 Vaccine - 2 doses required at least 21 days apart
+- Pfizer-BioNTech COVID-19 Vaccine - For ages 16 and older.
+2 doses required at least 21 days apart.
+Read the fact sheet.

-- Moderna’s COVID-19 Vaccine - 2 doses required at least 28 days apart
+- Moderna’s COVID-19 Vaccine - For ages 18 and older.
+2 doses required at least 28 days apart.
+Read the fact sheet.

 Note - Your first and second dose of vaccine must be by the same manufacturer.
 Be sure to double-check which dose vaccine providers have before scheduling your second appointment.